 The emotional bond between a parent and child can be strengthened when you communicate healthily with them.
-These 5 questions you can ask your kids will help bridge the emotional gap that can sometimes begin to form when a child reaches the age of 6.
+These five questions for kids will help bridge the emotional gap that can sometimes begin to form as children age.

 Questions to help your child better process their emotions

-Statistics showed in 2014, one in every five adults had a diagnosable mental disorder.
+In 2014, statistics showed that one in every five adults had a diagnosable mental disorder.
 That’s 18.1% of the population.
 And that was a long time ago.

 The same can be said for young adults.
 20% currently are or will be at some point diagnosed with a mental health illness such as depression, anxiety, or substance use.

-The percentage of youth age 8-15 with a diagnosable mental disorder is as follows.
+The percentage of youth, ages 8-15, with a diagnosable mental disorder is as follows:

 Any disorder – 13.1%